pcubillos/pyratbay/docs/tutorial.rst

 .. image:: ./figures/pyrat_atmosphere_tutorial.png
    :width: 70%
+   :align: center

 spectrum Mode
 .............

 This mode computes a transmission or emission spectrum.
-Since this mode requires an atmospheric model, the ``atmfile`` variable works both as input or output.
-If the atmospheric file already exists, it will take it as input, if it doesn't exists the code will generate it (provided the configuration file contains the required arguments).
+Since this mode requires an atmospheric model, the ``atmfile`` variable can work as either input or output.
+If the atmospheric file already exists, it will take it as input; if the atmospheric file doesn't exist, the code will generate it (provided the configuration file contains the required arguments).

 Here is an example configuration file for this mode: